Santa Ana Pueblo

-Santa Ana Pueblo (Eastern Keres: Tamaya [tʰɑmɑjːɑ]) is a census-designated place (CDP) in Sandoval County, New Mexico, United States.
+Santa Ana Pueblo (Eastern Keres: Tamaya [tʰɑmɑjːɑ]) is a settlement in Sandoval County, New Mexico, United States, of Native Americans who speak an eastern dialect of the Keresan languages.
+For statistical purposes, the United States Census Bureau has defined this community as a census-designated place (CDP).
 As of the 2000 census, the CDP had a total population of 479.
-It is part of the Albuquerque Metropolitan Statistical Area.
-The Pueblo, named Tamaya in Keres, administers a total reservation land of 73,000 acres (295 km2) in the Rio Grande valley and is composed of Native Americans who speak an eastern dialect of the Keresan languages.
+It is part of the Albuquerque metropolitan area.
+The Pueblo, named Tamaya in Keres, administers a total reservation land of 73,000 acres (295 km2) in the Rio Grande valley.

 The pueblo celebrates an annual feast day for its patron saint, St. Anne, on July 26.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 7.4 square miles (19.3 km2), of which 6.9 square miles (17.9 km2) is land and 0.5 square mile (1.4 km2) (7.11%) is water.